How to Launch Your Data Science Career – Closing Your Skill Gaps

 Don’t worry.
 You can fill these gaps with training in Business Analytics, A/B Testing, and Predictive Analytics.
 But be aware that training programs pop up every day, so do your homework to find specialized, in-depth training programs.

 So, how do you know if you’re selecting a solid training program?
 Consider these factors:

 - Will your work be hands-on or theoretical?
 Look for hands-on training with a strong focus on analytics and/or testing as applied to business.
 Academic courses just don’t bridge the gap from statistics to business.
-And, make sure the program gives you hands-on experience with a real-time analytics project.
+And, make sure the program gives you hands-on experience with a real-time data science project.

 - Will you have access to experts and mentors?
-One-on-one interaction with an analytics expert is invaluable in helping you develop the analytics mindset.
-The expert helps clarify your questions, guides you through analytics exercises and cases and acts as your mentor for a real-time project.
+One-on-one interaction with an data science expert is invaluable in helping you develop the analytics mindset.
+The expert helps clarify your questions, guides you through data science exercises and cases and acts as your mentor for a real-time project.
 In addition, your interactions can help enrich your understanding of analytics.

 - Does the program offer career transition assistance?
 If you are looking for an external job opportunity (vs. an internal transfer), consider whether the program helps you make the transition to your new career through mentoring, resume preparation assistance, and interview coaching.

 - Will you receive certification after completing coursework?
 Certification is becoming one more way managers can differentiate between candidates to make the best possible hire.
 Options such as ACAP Professional Certification in data science demonstrate you’ve successfully passed the qualifying analytics aptitude assessment, completed the course content, passed multi-category knowledge checks and individual checkpoints, and used your new skills and knowledge to tackle practice case studies, Capstone projects, and a real-time client project.